loopstick/CCA_DigitalElectronics_Spring2020/README.md

 			- Remember my office hours 3-3:30 on Thursday, and at other times if you email me to set it up
 			- Bring your mock-up to class
-			- Make a new folder on your Github repositor for this project
+			- Make a new folder on your Github repository for this project
 				- Put your code in that folder.
-Call it something like _firstMockUp_
+Call it something like _"YourName_firstMockUp"_
 				- Put a schematic in that folder.
 Hand drawn is fine.
 					If you want to use the schematic capture program that I use, get it [here](http:fritzing.org)